ST0x-Technology/.github/pull_request_template.md

 <!-- It's important you've done these, or your PR will not be considered for review -->
 By submitting this for review, I'm confirming I've done the following:

+- [ ] added comprehensive test coverage for any changes in logic
 - [ ] made this PR as small as possible
-- [ ] unit-tested any new functionality
 - [ ] linked any relevant issues or PRs
-- [ ] included screenshots (if this involves a change to a front-end or a dashboard)
+- [ ] included screenshots (if this involves a change to a front-end/dashboard)